Introduction to loading data

 - Logging files

 - Cloud Logging provides an option to export log files into BigQuery.
-See Exporting with the Logs Viewer for more information.
+See Configure and manage sinks for more information.

 To learn how to load data from Cloud Storage into BigQuery, see the documentation for your data format: